 Walkways in Lincoln, answered.

 Yes.
 Cleiton Landscape & Masonry builds walkways throughout Lincoln — from Baker Bridge, Sandy Pond, and Lincoln Center — and across MetroWest, and has since 2008.
-We’re licensed and insured in Massachusetts and build from architectural plans with millimeter precision.
+We’re licensed and insured, we work across Massachusetts, and we build from architectural plans with millimeter precision.

 Ledge outcrops, drumlins, and open conservation land around Sandy Pond and Walden on shallow soil over granite ledge in many spots, which shapes how walls are footed and anchored.
 That governs how we found and drain everything we build here — a proper base and drainage go in before a single stone is set, which is what keeps Lincoln stonework flat, plumb, and intact through freeze-thaw.